plausible/docs/docs/embed-dashboard.md

 <img alt="Plausible Analytics" src={useBaseUrl('img/shared-stats.png')} />

-You need to create a shared link in order to embed your dashboard into another website.
+You need to create a shared link to embed your dashboard into another website.
 The shared link is secure and impossible to guess.

 In the "**Visibility**" area of your website settings there's a "**Shared links**" section where you can create your shared link.
 Click on the "**+ new link**" button to do so.